opendatabio/opendatabio/README.md

 ## License
 Opendatabio is licensed for use under a GPLv3 license.

+Opendatabio is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or any later version.

+Foobar is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+See the GNU General Public License for more details.

+You should have received a copy of the GNU General Public License along with Foobar.
+If not, see <https://www.gnu.org/licenses/>.

 PHP is licensed under the PHP license.
 Composer and Laravel framework are licensed under the MIT license.